dwjoyce/pythonbook/chapters/Drawing Turtles.rst

 Importing
 ---------

-Let us move from using Python to do our maths and switch to doodling instead!
+Let us move from using Python to do maths and switch to doodling instead!

 What we will do is to use a Python program called ``turtle`` to move a shape around the screen, leaving a trail behind in the process.
 Think of it like using a piece of graph paper, with the origin in the centre, and the pen being moved by your instructions.